Liss, Hampshire: Modern period

 Immediately after World War II, local authority housing was built in East Liss under the William Beveridge programmes.
 Since the mid-1960s, a number of large new estates have extended the village and increased its population.
 The 1965 Harcos development at Patrick's Copse and Greenfields etc. has been extended several times since the 1970s to cover existing landscaped open ground and traditional marshland.

 The early estates contain houses of different sizes, and initially of uniform 1960s estate style.
-Such development is now subject to much criticism in relation to local architectural style and appropriate rural village design (see Poundbury Village, Cornwall).
+Such development is now subject to much criticism in relation to local architectural style and appropriate rural village design (see Poundbury Village, Dorchester).
 Newer, and smaller developments on brownfield sites have been necessitated by increasing population pressure, and government policy which continues.

 In the early 1990s Liss Junior School moved from its central village location to a site 300 yards from the village centre on the Hill Brow Road.
 Some of the old school building has been reused as the Triangle Centre; other buildings were demolished to make way for new housing and playing fields.
 The mid-1990s junior school was designed by Hampshire County Council's Architecture and Design Service.

 In the 1980s new red brick shopping areas and housing have extended the centre of the village where rough grazing for horses previously existed, and added a new supermarket unit, other shops and office space.
 The 1920s white façade of Smiths Garage nearby, has recently (2007) been demolished and the land cleared for new housing completed in 2016.

 The Village Hall was modernised and a green oak bus shelter added in 2006.
 Hampshire County Council's Mobile Library Service has served Liss since the 1960s.
 There are three East Hampshire District Council car parks in Liss.